BrenoAqua/Senren/README.md

 Simply add the `NSFW` tag to any card to automatically blur its image.

 ### Definition Toggle
 Switch between definitions by pressing the left or right button on either side of the displayed definition.
+(This will be hidden if there is only one definition.)

+### Picture Lightbox
+View images in a larger and more focused view by clicking on them.
+Close by clicking anywhere, or pressing ESC.

 ### Stylization Changes for Jitendex
 - **Example Sentences**:
   - Adjusted font size and added hover effects for smooth transitions.
-  - Translation fades in on hover.
+  - Translation and furigana fades in and out on hover.
 - **Glossary**:
   - Flex layout with `|` separators between items.
 - **Keywords**:
   - Highlighted in `#FCFF61` for better visibility.
 - **Attribution & Forms**:
   - Hidden.

+### Sentence meanings with hover, support for frequency sorting, a frequency button to see all frequencies, etc. Everything is easily customizable.
+Download it from here: [v1.4](https://github.com/BrenoAqua/Senren/releases/tag/v1.4)

 ## Yomitan